maarxx/SmarterScheduling/README.md

 The mod doesn't care what time it is, and doesn't worry about future scheduling -- it updates each pawn's whole schedule block to one uniform task/color, and then constantly changes it on the fly.

-The mod will create a couple Allowable Areas: one called "Psyche" for humans, and two called "ToxicH" and "ToxicA", for humans and animals, respectively.
+The mod will create an Allowable Areas for humans called "Psyche".

 As soon as you have a good Recreation / Dining room, which provides excellent mood scores, you'll want to update the "Psyche" area to just that room.
 If you don't have this room yet, just leave the "Psyche" area empty / undefined.